official-tech/Startup/README.md

 # Startup
-Grab Python from bottom to top
+Grab Python from bottom to top.
 Learn everything from start